Julio Rey Pastor: Biography

+Rey Pastor was instrumental in the founding of the Argentine Mathematical Union in 1936, and directed its journal from 1936 to 1940.

 In 1951, he was appointed director of the Instituto Jorge Juan de Matemáticas in the CSIC.
 His plans in Spain included two projects: the creation, within the CSIC, of an Institute of Applied Mathematics, and the foundation of a Seminar on the History of Science at the university.

 In 1954, he entered the Royal Spanish Academy, proposed by Gregorio Marañón, and Francisco Javier Sánchez Cantón, and delivered an acceptance speech on the algebra of language.
 (He had become a member of the Academy of Sciences in Madrid in 1920, and of the Academy of Sciences in Buenos Aires in 1932).

 Rey Pastor showed his passion for mathematics as a researcher, as promoter of new studies, and as creator of agencies and institutions that enhanced the development of mathematics in Spain.
-A lunar crater Faraday G was called Reypastor by Hugh Percy Wilkins and Antonio Paluzie-Borrell, mappers of Earth's Moon, but the designation was not adopted by the International Astronomical Union.

 In 1956, he went back to Argentina and only returned to Spain on the occasion of the entry of his disciple, Sixto Ríos into the Academy of Sciences, on June 21, 1961.
 In his speech, Rey Pastor recalled the process of creation of the laboratory and the support from the JAE.

 Rey Pastor occupied a seat in the Real Academia Española between 1953 and 1962.

+Memorials

-He was honored with a Spanish stamp in 2000.
+He was honoured with a Spanish stamp in 2000.

+A lunar crater Faraday G was called Reypastor by Hugh Percy Wilkins and Antonio Paluzie-Borrell, mappers of Earth's Moon, but the designation was not adopted by the International Astronomical Union.

+The Calle Matematicos Rey Pastor y Castro, in Seville is named in his honour.